 Lake Oswego, OR 97035

 Many legitimate scholarships can be applied for within minutes.
 However, it’s important that you watch out for scams.
 Avoid falling victim to con-artists by verifying the authenticity of scholarship programs.
 Beware any organizations that don’t list ample contact information and exist solely online.
 Steer clear of scholarship sweepstakes that promise tuition help after you pay up.
 Don’t give out personal information that’s irrelevant to the scholarship.
 While sharing SAT scores and GPAs is fine, your social security and bank numbers must remain confidential.
-Stay safe by applying for these 20 easy scholarships for college that are trusted for handing out lumps of financial aid.
+Stay safe by applying for these 20 easy college scholarship options that are trusted for handing out lumps of financial aid.